-Naum was sent to the capital Pliska, while Clement travelled to Ohrid (nowadays in Northern Macedonia), and both set about teaching.
-At some point in the last decade of the 9th century a new and simpler form of script arose from the work of these disciples — Cyrillic.
+Naum was sent to the capital Pliska, while Clement traveled to Ohrid (nowadays in Northern Macedonia), and both set about teaching.
+At some point in the last decade of the 9th century, a new and simpler form of the script arose from the work of these disciples — Cyrillic.

 The earlier manuscript forms, known as ustav, were based around Greek uncial letters, before evolving further as the Bulgarian Empire officially embraced Old Church Slavonic liturgy during the reign of Simeon the Great.
 Naum and Clement both continued working in the Ohrid area and were canonized by the Bulgarian Church shortly after their deaths, becoming the country’s first ‘native’ saints.

-In the following centuries Cyrillic gradually came to dominate Glagolitic and started spreading north, eventually becoming the lingua franca for most of the Balkans and Eastern Europe.
-Regional variations were developed to suit differences in pronunciation and local culture, with the individual scripts continuing to exist in more or less the same form until the turn of the 17th century, and the time of Peter the Great, Russia’s first Emperor.
+In the following centuries, Cyrillic gradually came to dominate Glagolitic and started spreading north, eventually becoming the lingua franca for most of the Balkans and Eastern Europe.
+We developed regional variations to suit differences in pronunciation and local culture, with the individual scripts continuing to exist in more or less the same form until the turn of the 17th century, and the time of Peter the Great, Russia’s first Emperor.